MikeGray31/Maven.Spring-QuickPollApplication/README.md

 ## Part 5.5 - Customizing validation errors

 In order to customize validation errors we'll need a class for error information.
-Create a `ValidationError` class in `io.zipcoder.tc_spring_poll_application.dto.error` with the following fields and appropriate getters and setters:
+Create a `ValidationError` class in `io.zipcoder.tc_spring_poll_application.io.zipcoder.tc_spring_poll_application.dto.error` with the following fields and appropriate getters and setters:

 - `String code`
 - `String message`